aimldl/envs-and-tools/gpu_computing_environment/en/install/nvidia_graphics_card_driver_automatically-ubuntu20_04.md

 Step 5.
 Verify the installation in `Settings > Details > About`

+Step 6.
 Additionally, check the status with:

 ```bash
 $ nvidia-smi